equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

 ### c1.large.arm Partition Requirement

-For the c1.large.arm server, it requires a FAT32 boot partition for `/boot/efi` - an example of this particular partition would be:
+For the c1.large.arm and c2.medium.x86 servers, it requires a FAT32 boot partition for `/boot/efi` - an example of this particular partition would be:

 `format": "vfat", "create":{"options":\[32, "-n", "BIOS"\]}, "point":"/boot/efi`